ralph-tice/dotfiles/README.md

 # Ralph Tice's Dot Files

 These are config files are based on [dotfiles](https://github.com/ryanb/dotfiles) by Ryan Bates and modified to set up a system the way I like it.
-It uses [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).

 I am running on Mac OS X, but it will likely work on Linux as well.